-The Austrian Financial Market Authority has approved the fund regulations of Raiffeisen Fund Balanced.
-Raiffeisen Fund Balanced may invest more than 35 % of the fund assets in securities or money market instruments issued or guaranteed by Germany, France, Italy, the United Kingdom of Great Britain and Northern Ireland, Switzerland, the United States of America, Canada, Australia, Japan, Austria, Belgium, Finland, the Netherlands, Sweden and Spain, by means of investments in individual securities and/or investments in other investment funds.
+The Austrian Financial Market Authority has approved the fund regulations of Raiffeisen-Global-Strategic-Opportunities.
+Raiffeisen-Global-Strategic-Opportunities may invest more than 35 % of the fund assets in securities or money market instruments issued or guaranteed by Germany, France, Austria, Belgium, Finland, or the Netherlands, by means of investments in individual securities and/or investments in other investment funds.
 An investment in any single issue may not exceed 30 % of the fund assets.

-The management company may on behalf of Raiffeisen Fund Balanced undertake derivative transactions as part of its investment strategy.
+The management company may, on behalf of Raiffeisen-Global-Strategic-Opportunities, undertake derivative transactions as part of its investment strategy.
 This may at least temporarily mean an increased loss risk in respect of the fund assets.

 The fund may acquire derivative instruments which are not held for hedging purposes.
 The fund may also mainly (in terms of the associated risk) invest in derivatives.
-The total market risk amount (relative VaR) for all of the fund's investments may not exceed twice the overall level of risk for the reference portfolio.
+The total market risk amount (absolute VaR) for all of the fund's investments may not exceed 20 % of the net asset value of the fund.

-The management company mainly invests in other investment funds for Raiffeisen Fund Balanced.
+The management company mainly invests in other investment funds for Raiffeisen-Global-Strategic-Opportunities.